amarasovic/interpretability-literature/README.md

 Doshi-Velez and Kim.
 [Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/abs/1702.08608). arxiv 2017.

+Dhurandhar et al. [A Formal Framework to Characterize Interpretability of Procedures](https://arxiv.org/abs/1707.03886).
+In *WHI 2017*.

 Weller.
 [Transparency: Motivations and Challenges](https://arxiv.org/abs/1708.01870).
 In *WHI 2017*.

 Lipton.
 [The Mythos of Model Interpretability](https://arxiv.org/abs/1606.03490).
 In *WHI 2016*.